 Boundaries may be determined by the court in actions for the recovery of land1, or for trespass2, nuisance3, breach of the covenants for title implied in a conveyance4, a declaration or injunction5 or indeed any action in which the title of one of the parties is in issue6.
-In none of these cases does the judgment operate in rem, determining the true boundary conclusively as against all the world, for these actions are all in personam, and the judgment is binding only as between the parties7.
-In an action for the recovery of land the claimant must prove that
+In none of these cases does the judgment operate in rem, determining the true boundary conclusively as against all the world, for these actions are all in personam, and the judgment is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN